 People in governance, strategy, risk, compliance, security, and audit are called PROTECTORS because of the work that we do.
 While we work in different roles and departments, we share a common belief in the Protector Code of Conduct ("Protector Code").

 We serve our organizations and society in various roles.
 We have a common desire to be strong protectors:

 - Produce Value.
-Good protectors know that it is important to generate value for stakeholders.
+Good protectors generate value for stakeholders.

 - Preserve Value.
-Good protectors know that it is important to ensure value does not erode or atrophy.
+Good protectors ensure value does not erode or atrophy.

 - Principled Performance.
 Good protectors reliably achieve objectives, address uncertainty, and act with integrity.

 The Protector Skillset is the way we integrate the critical disciplines in everything that we do.
 As strong protectors, we always leverage the strengths of each discipline to fill gaps and accelerate success.

 Governance & Oversight Skills